 Prevention and diagnosis of glaucoma

-Unfortunately, glaucoma can’t be prevented.
+Unfortunately, while it can be managed glaucoma can’t be prevented.
 But an optometrist or ophthalmologist can detect it early on if you have regular eye examinations every 2 to 3 years.
 They will look at the nerve fibres and the structure of the eye drainage network, test the field of vision and measure the eye pressure.
 This examination will take 20 to 45 minutes.

 If you are of African or Asian descent, these regular examinations should start at age 40.
 Otherwise, you should start them at age 50.